Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: RBM-based emulations

 \subsection{Compressed spectra}

-When constructing ROMs for our inhomogeneous {\schro} equations, Eq.~\eqref{eqn:BasicEq} turns into Eq.~\eqref{eq:Eq_stationarypoint}, with $M = E - H$.
+When constructing ROMs for the inhomogeneous \schro equations, Eq.~\eqref{eqn:BasicEq} turns into Eq.~\eqref{eq:Eq_stationarypoint}, with $M = E - H$.
 Per Eqs.~\eqref{eq:Eq_stationarypoint} and~\eqref{eq:varF_stationary}, the resulting $\matrixform{\resolventamp(E)}$ has simple poles located at the zeros of $\det(\matrixform{M})$ in the complex $E$ plane.
 I.e., these pole positions are determined by the eigenvalues of the following generalized eigenvalue problem:

-When two conditions are satisfied: $| \so \rangle = | \soadj \rangle$ and $H$ being Hermitian in the training calculations, as held in computing elastic scattering and inclusive response functions, $\matrixform{H}$ and $\matrixform{N}$ become complex symmetric matrices.
-This property is the shared characteristic in the existing NHQM methods~\cite{Moiseyev_2011, Michel:2021jkx}.
+When three conditions are satisfied: $| \so_\alpha \rangle = | \soadj_\alpha \rangle$ and being invariant under time-reversal $\Treversal$ transformation, and $H$ being Hermitian in the training calculations, $\matrixform{H}$ and $\matrixform{N}$ become complex symmetric matrices.
+This property is the shared (but not a required) characteristic in the existing NHQM methods~\cite{Moiseyev_2011, Michel:2021jkx}.
 The training equations turn into,